-Creating and Publishing a Listing
+Creating and publishing a listing¶

 This topic contains procedures for creating and publishing a listing privately or on the Snowflake Marketplace.

-Requirements for Creating a Listing
+Requirements for creating a listing¶

 To create a listing, you must follow the steps to become a provider.
-See Becoming a Provider of Listings.
+See Becoming a provider of listings.

 Those steps include the following: